 HUM 64 – Shepherd’s Boy

 Height – 5½″

-In the early 1930s, this figure had a somewhat different facial characteristic than the present model which also has brighter colors.
+In the 1930s, this figure had a somewhat different facial characteristic than the present model which also has brighter colors.
+This figurine was originally designed by Arthur Möller in 1937.
 The later model was probably remodeled by Gerhard Skrobek some time in the 1960s.
 The catalogs show this with various sizes, at different times ranging from 5¼” to 6½” in height.
 A 6″ and over height would warrant a premium of 10 to 20 percent.
 This piece differs from HUM 68 Lost Sheep by having a second lamb standing in front of the shepherd.
 Other than that and a difference in coloring of the clothing, they are about the same.
 In an early catalog, they were both called “Shepherd’s Boy” and distinguished by the description of the lambs.
 A very unusual counterpart of Shepherd’s Boy was found in 1979.
 It was made by Beswick of England, which is now a subsidiary of Royal Doulton, famous maker of figurines and character jugs.
 The Beswick is marked on the bottom as follows: “Original Hummel Studios, Copyright, M.I.
 Hummel, Beswick England.”
 It is incised number 914 and is signed on the top surface of the base in a script similar to Sister Hummel’s signature.
 A photograph in color of HUM 64 is the month of April for the 1968 calendar.
 The original drawing belongs to Verlag Emil Fink.
 A lithograph of this in postcard form is #204/A.